yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 console.log(a.fruit) //Logs 'Actually, I like apples'
 {% endhighlight %}

 We saw that from within ‘method’, ‘this’ is bound to the ‘a’ object, so we can store that reference in a variable (var that).
-Because of lexical scoping (link to post on scope), apples() will have access to the variable ‘that’ and can now use it within to access and modify the properties on the ‘a’ object.
+Because of lexical [scoping], apples() will have access to the variable ‘that’ and can now use it within to access and modify the properties on the ‘a’ object.

 ### ‘this’ and Constructors

-Object constructors can be thought of as functions that contain the parts necessary to create numerous instances of an object with shared methods.
-An easy tell for identifying object constructors are that the first letter is capitalized.
+Object constructors can be thought of as functions that create numerous instances of an object with shared methods.
+An easy tell for identifying object constructors is that the first letter is capitalized.

-Let’s say we have an object constructor:
+Let’s say we have an object constructor 'Phone':

 {% highlight javascript %}
 var Phone = function(memory, color, frontCamera, backCamera){